nawrotlab/larvaworld/README.md

 **Walkthrough**

-Visit the [tutorial notebook](tutorial/walkthrough.ipynb) for a complete walkthrough to Larvaworld.
+Visit the [walkthrough notebook](tutorial/walkthrough.ipynb) for a complete walkthrough and a tutorial to Larvaworld.

 **Run Larvaworld**

 Larvaworld can be run directly from linux terminal.
-The executable files are in `flyworld/run` directory.
+The executable files are in `larvaworld/run` directory.
 Navigate there.
 Three modes are available :

 1. Analysis